SpudGunMan/meshing-around/README.md

 - `launch.sh` will activate and launch the app in the venv if built

  ### Configurations
-Some config is via code, converting to `config.ini` set the appropriate interface for your method (serial/ble/tcp).
+Some config is via code see `modules/settings.py`, converting to `config.ini` set the appropriate interface for your method (serial/ble/tcp).
+The config.template can be used to make a new config.ini
- Only one at a time is supported to a single node at a time.

-the config.template can be used to make a new config.ini

 ```
 #config.ini